Universal Gaussian Quantization with Side Information using Polar Lattices: Introduction

 \section{Introduction}

 Distributed quantization with side information at the decoder is a classic multiterminal information theory problem, studied first in the seminal work of~\cite{Wyn76}.
-We consider the Gaussian setting ($cf.$~\cite{Oohama97}) where the encoder and the decoder observe correlated Gaussian random variables (rvs) $X^N$ and $Y^N$, respectively.
-We are interested in the universal version of this problem where the variance of $X_i$s is known, but the variance of noise between $X_i$ and $Y_i$ is not known.
-In this setting, we seek universally rate optimal, interactive, and practical schemes.
+We consider the Gaussian setting ($cf.$~\cite{Oohama97, stein04, Min15}) where the encoder and the decoder observe correlated Gaussian random variables (rvs) $X^N$ and $Y^N$, respectively.
+We are interested in the universal version of this problem where the variance of $X_i$s is known, but the variance of noise between $X_i$ and $Y_i$ is not known at the encoder.
+In this setting, we seek universally rate optimal and practical schemes.

 This is indeed a well-studied problem.
-Perhaps the best understood variant is where the encoder observation statistics are unknown but the channel to the side information is known; see, for instance,~\cite{Weissman05,Merhav06} for results in this setting.
-Fewer results are available when the statistics of channel from $X$ to $Y$ are unknown, which is our setting of interest; the theory for general sources was studied in~\cite{Watanabe14} and practical schemes using LDPC codes were considered in~\cite{Dupraz14}.
-However, there is still no provably universally rate-optimal, practical code for this problem in the interactive setting or a related setting with multiple decoders.
+Perhaps the best understood variant is where the encoder observation statistics are unknown but the channel to the side information is known; see, for instance,~\cite{Weissman05,Merhav06, Jalali10, Kuzuoka10, Reani11} for results in this setting.
+Fewer results are available when the statistics of channel from $X$ to $Y$ are unknown, which is our setting of interest; the theory for general sources was studied in~\cite{Watanabe14} and practical schemes using LDPC codes was considered in~\cite{Dupraz14}.
+However, there is still no provably universally rate-optimal, practical code for this problem.

-Drawing on results on interactive schemes for universal Slepian-Wolf problem from~\cite{Tyagi18, Banerjee18,Banerjee19}, we propose a practical universal Wyner-Ziv code which uses a one-bit $\ack$-$\nack$ interaction between the encoder and the decoder.
-Our scheme uses Polar lattices from~\cite{Liu19}, where it was used for the Gaussian Wyner-Ziv problem with known distribution.
-In our scheme, in each round, encoder and decoder start with a guess for noise variance and use a code designed for that guess.
-The decoder then applies a test to check if it has recovered an acceptable estimate.
-If the test fails, we move to the next round, using an updated guess for the noise variance.
-By using a structural observation for the underlying auxiliaries, our scheme ensures that even when the guess fails, the encoder and the decoder agree on a closer ``reference point'' which can be subtracted from both $X^N$ and $Y^N$.
+Drawing on results on interactive schemes for universal Slepian-Wolf problem from~\cite{Tyagi18, Banerjee18,Banerjee19}, we propose a practical universal Wyner-Ziv code between the encoder and the decoder.
+Unlike the preliminary version \cite{Jha20} of this work, only encoder is allowed to send messages in the current setting.
+Our scheme uses Polar lattices from~\cite{Liu19, liu21polartit}, where they were used for the Gaussian Wyner-Ziv problem with known channel statistics.
+In our scheme, the encoder communicates its messages in multiple rounds.
+In each round, encoder considers a new guess from the set of noise variances and use a code designed for that guess.
+We assume that the set of noise variances used by encoder is predefined and shared upfront with the decoder.
+That way, the decoder exactly knows the round to form the desired estimate.
+The total message bits communicated to the decoder till this round constitute the overall rate used by our scheme.